 The overriding objective of the assurance quality review programme is to assess for each PwC firm that:

 A member firm’s assurance quality review programme is monitored, as is the status and effectiveness of any quality improvement plans a PwC firm puts in place.

 Objectivity is the hallmark of our profession, at the heart of our culture and fundamental to everything we do.
 Independence underpins objectivity and has two elements: independence of mind and independence in appearance.

 PwC firms reinforce both of these elements through a combination of setting the right tone from the top; independent consultation on judgemental issues; detailed policy requirements including prescribed processes to safeguard independence; regular training; and careful observance of independence requirements.

-Each PwC firm is required to have a partner responsible for independence matters, supported by adequate and trained resources, to support the relevant member firm and its people in complying with policy requirements.
-This includes providing a resource to consult on policy interpretations and practice matters.
+Each PwC firm is required to have a partner responsible for independence matters, supported by adequate and trained resources.

 Our compliance processes rely on a combination of business activities and monitoring systems.

-PwC firms are required to obtain authorisation from the lead audit engagement partner regarding the provision of non-audit services to entities on the ‘Independence List’.
-Authorisation is only given after careful analysis of whether the service could impair the reporting firm’s independence by reference to policy requirements, including an evaluation of threats to independence and available safeguards.
+PwC firms are required to obtain authorisation from the group audit engagement partner regarding the provision of non-audit services to entities on the ‘Independence List’.
+Authorisation is only given after careful analysis of whether the service could impair the reporting firm’s independence by reference to policy requirements and external regulatory requirements, including an evaluation of threats to independence and available safeguards.

 Joint business relationships are evaluated for any threats to independence, and are required to be approved, recorded and regularly monitored for changes that may impact the independence assessment.